Mbed-TLS/mbedtls/docs/getting_started.md

 #### Platform Security Architecture (PSA)

 Arm's Platform Security Architecture (PSA) is a holistic set of threat models, security analyses, hardware and firmware architecture specifications, and an open source firmware reference implementation.
-PSA provides a recipe, based on industry best practice, that allows security to be consistently designed in, at both a hardware and firmware level.
+PSA provides a recipe, based on industry best practice, that enables you to design security into both hardware and firmware consistently.
 Part of the API provided by PSA is the cryptography interface, which provides access to a set of primitives.

 ### Using Mbed Crypto